GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 **-C**\ *cpt*
     Name of the CPT (for *grd_z* only).
-Alternatively, supply the name of a GMT color master CPT [rainbow] and let **grdimage** automatically determine a 16-level continuous CPT from the grid's z-range.
+Alternatively, supply the name of a GMT color master dynamic CPT [rainbow] to automatically determine a continuous CPT from
+    the grid's z-range.
+If the dynamic CPT has a default range then that range will be imposed instead.
     Yet another option is to specify -Ccolor1,color2[,color3,...] to build a linear continuous CPT from those colors automatically.
     In this case *color*\ **n** can be a r/g/b triplet, a color name,